bin-guo/bin-guo.github.io/index.md

 # Recruit Students
 I am seeking highly motivated and dedicated Master's students starting from Winter 2024.
 Prospective candidates should have a background in __data structure and algorithms__ (especially on graphs), __parallel computing__, and C/C++ programming experience. __If you do not have such a background or your major is not computer science, it does not matter__; we still can talk and make a good research plan.
 During your master's studies, you will do experiments (mostly C++ programming) and finish a thesis.
 You will have the opportunity to work closely with me and collaborate with our team members.

+I am also recruiting PhD students.
+Since our department does not have PhD program, I can collaborate with the [Computing and Sofware Department at McMaster University](https://www.eng.mcmaster.ca/cas/programs/degree-options/phd-computer-science/) as a cosupervisor.
+That means you are McMaster's PhD students; you have a supervisor at McMaster and me as a cosupervisor.

 Our Computer Science department will provide many funding or scholarship opportunities to cover the tuition fee, like TA; also, I can provide part of the funding to support you.
 If you are interested, please send me your CV and a proposal to my [email](mailto:binguo@trentu.ca).
 I am happy to be your supervisor.